-Loaded with fresh strawberry sauce and a cream cheese frosting, this easy Strawberry Jam Cake will be your new go-to dessert for potlucks and gatherings.
-It’s so much better than a traditional strawberry poke cake, you’ll never go back to Jello again!
+Loaded with fresh strawberry jam and a strawberry cream cheese frosting, this easy to make Strawberry Poke Cake will be your new go-to dessert for potlucks and gatherings.
+And you don’t even need a box of Jello!

 There’s a good chance you’ve heard of strawberry poke cake, the kind that commonly uses boxed gelatin, store-bought cake mix and Cool Whip.
 While I’m all for saving time in the kitchen, I’m not crazy about the long ingredient lists on boxed mixes.